 • Printing, faxing and copying

-• Light refreshments for pediatric families
+• Light refreshments for families of a hospitalized child

 • Knitting classes